switchtowindows/switchtowindows.github.io/README.md

-# switchtowindows.github.io
+# Switch to Windows
-Help us explain why now is the time for developers to switch to the Windows development environment.
+Help us to make the case that now is the time for developers to switch to the Windows environment.
+Or tell us what we need to do to convince you.